Nivalyx/osu-wiki/wiki/Tournaments/o!cCO/2023/en.md

 5. In the case of a tiebreaker, the tiebreaker map will be played with the FreeMod option enabled.
 Players are free to play the tiebreaker map with Hidden, HardRock, or Hidden+HardRock should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.
 6. Players who can compete in the next round are determined by:
-   - In the Quarterfinals and the Semifinals, each player needs to win 5 points in order to win a match.
+   - In the Round of 32 and the Round of 16, each player needs to win 5 points in order to win a match.
 (Best of 9)
-   - In the Finals, each player needs to win 6 points in order to win a match.
+   - In the Quarterfinals and the Semifinals, each player needs to win 6 points in order to win a match.
 (Best of 11)
-   - In the Grand Finals weeks, each player needs to win 7 points in order to win a match.
+   - In both of the Finals weeks, each player needs to win 7 points in order to win a match.
 (Best of 13)
    - Whether there are players who are declared to win the match by default.
    - Whether there are players who are disqualified from the tournament.
 7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.